zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

 14. Calls the API with credentials.
 15. Services validates generated mainframe credentials.
 16. The requested data is returned.
+17. The requested data is returned to the user agent.

 **When user mapping does not exist**

-17. The API ML Gateway calls the requested mainframe service/s with the access token in the `OIDC-token` header.
+14. The API ML Gateway calls the requested mainframe service/s with the access token in the `OIDC-token` header.
-18. The service validates the `OIDC-token`.
+15. The service validates the `OIDC-token`.
-19. The requested data is returned.
+16. The requested data is returned.
-20. The requested data is returned to the user agent.
+17. The requested data is returned to the user agent.

 ## Prerequisites